MosunmolaRaji/Customer-Segmentation-in-Excel/README.md

 # Data Modelling
 The cleaned data tables were set for modelling using Power Pivot.
 Three of the tables were used for the modelling.
-This is shown below
+This is shown below.

 ![image](https://github.com/MosunmolaRaji/Customer-Segmentation-in-Excel/assets/138968251/dca27b6c-1994-4e8e-8b38-ead8c8a52d0d)

+# Data Analysis